-- Not all refuges have vehicle access, so there may be nights when your luggage isn't delivered until the next accessible location. - If you're staying in an Airbnb, luggage transfers are unavailable.
+- Not all refuges have vehicle access, so there may be nights when your luggage isn't delivered until the next accessible location. - You're allowed a maximum of 15 kg per bag.
+A soft duffel-style bag is required (no hard-shell suitcases).

+- The cost is €45 per bag, per night, where available. - If you're staying in an Airbnb, luggage transfers are unavailable.